Scrapinold/scrapinold.github.io/README.md

 ## Template

 This site also demonstrates a pure-Jekyll webcomic template that is compatible with Github pages!
-Features include hover text, issue notes, and navigation.
+Features include...

+* Random issue function
+* Hover text
+* Issue notes
+* Fully responsive

 ## License
 The theme and template are licensed under the The MIT License (MIT)